How to use Sudo on Debian

 Question: Is Sudo available in Debian?

-Answer: Yes, Sudo can be used under Debian.
-To execute a command with root privileges, type sudo followed by the desired command.
+Answer: Yes, Sudo is available in Debian.
+To run a command with root privileges, type sudo followed by the command you want to run.
 After entering your password, the command will be executed with administrative privileges.
-This article describes how to create a sudo user under Debian in two different ways.

-Answer: To install Sudo, log in as administrator, open the terminal and enter the command# apt install sudo.
-The configuration file /etc/sudoers contains all Sudo commands as well as a list of users who are authorized to execute these commands.
+Answer: Log in as administrator, open the terminal and enter the command apt install sudo.
+The file /etc/sudoers contains all Sudo commands and a list of users who are authorized to execute them.

-Question: How to become the root user in Debian?
+Question: How do I get root privileges in Debian?

-Answer: To gain root privileges in Debian, you can use the command Actions → Root.
-Changes you make are retained and saved as soon as you close aptitude.
-By default, aptitude uses the su command to obtain root permissions.
+Answer: To get root privileges in Debian, you can use the su command.
+Changes will persist as long as you are in the root session.